 Once the croquettes are formed, chill them for a second time to help them keep their shape.
 You can also freeze the croquettes at this point and fry them for another day.

 Heat the frying oil and carefully drop the croquettes into the hot oil.
 Another handy tip: make sure the oil is at the right temperature before adding the croquettes.
 If the oil is not hot enough, the potatoes will soak up extra oil and the coating will come off.
 Fry in small batches to get even cooking and avoid overcrowding the pan.

 If you are preparing these potato mushroom croquettes for a large party and want to fry ahead of time like me, (made almost 200 today!) you can reheat them in the oven for 10 minutes at 375 F.

 You can also serve these with a dipping sauce of your choice, but I found that it was just as good on its own.
-The mushrooms added the umami taste to the croquettes while they were crispy on the outside and creamy on the inside.
+The croquettes were perfectly crispy on the outside and creamy on the inside.
 Mix these up with different ingredients such as cheese, ham, spam, or even chorizo; what you want to add is up to you!
 Just remember to chill all of the ingredients before frying!

 For more snack inspiration check out these Mexican smashed potatoes!